R4ptX/.github/profile/README.md

 ### 🌟 What We Do

-At our core, we’re a **community of learners and builders**.
+At our core, we’re a **team of learners and builders**.
 We grow together through:

 - Competing in CTFs alongside the world’s best.
 - Developing custom tools for penetration testing and vulnerability research.